JohannUlbrich/awezoom/README.md

     // Default factor to zoom in or out
     zoomFactor: 2,

-    // Horizontal and vertical alignment of the content if it is smaller than the zoom container
+    // Alignment of the content if it is smaller than the zoom container
-    // the first value is the horizontal position (left, center, right)
-    // and the second value is the vertical (top, center, bottom)
-    alignment: 'center center',
+    alignment: {
+        horizontal: 'left', // left, center, right
+        vertical: 'top' // top, center, bottom
+    }

     // CSS transition-timing-function
     zoomEasing: 'ease-in-out',